Parenting Teens Wisely's story starts with my story.

 Many of these complicated, or troubled teens, are sensitive.
 I know today that sensitive people have a gift (they have passion for things in their life, they are often more creative, and they can turn their passion into creating positive change in the world.)
 However, it can also be a curse if they don’t respond to their emotions effectively.

-All of us have the potential to thrive and my hope is that the skills I teach parents– mindfulness, ways to achieve balance, skills for responding to their teens’ emotions and behaviors to increase skillful behavior and decrease unskillful behavior– can help bring out the best in teens.
+All of us have the potential to live our best life and my hope is that the skills I teach parents– mindfulness, ways to achieve balance, skills for responding to their teens’ emotions and behaviors to increase skillful behavior and decrease unskillful behavior– can help.

-I love when my work – my blog, classes, workshops, and individual parent coaching – provides support and skills to help parents on their journey.
+I love when my work – my blog, classes, workshops, emails to parents, and individual parent coaching – provides support and skills to help parents on their journey.

 I continue to practice mindfulness and yoga.
 My three kids are grown now.
 While I experience an impulse to make up for all my past mistakes I made while they were younger, I know and trust that they are on their own journey.
 And I know absolutely that the best thing I can do is practice these skills that I teach parents.